 Mac OS X (no longer supported)

 This product is compatible with Linux (x86_64).
-The driver supports V4L (Video4Linux) interface along with specialized interfaces designed by Epiphan.
-Although we provide a Linux SDK (API for driver and examples), we do not provide source code for the driver itself.
-We provide binary drivers for major Linux distributions (Fedora, CentOS, Ubuntu, Debian, SUSE).
+The driver supports V4L (Video4Linux) interface along with specialized interfaces designed by Epiphan. provide binary drivers for major Linux distributions (Fedora, CentOS, Ubuntu, Debian, SUSE).
 Please contact us in advance of purchase to verify that we can support any other kernel or distribution.